Fedihosting-Foundation-Forks/fep/scripts/README.md

 ```

 to update the table in `README.md`.
 You are now ready to commit the
-changes to the FEP (added discussionTo to frontmatter) and REAME.md,
+changes to the FEP (added discussionsTo to frontmatter) and README.md,
 added the new FEP.

 Run